Letters of Permission (Canadian Universities)

 Session in which you will be taking courses at another Canadian institution Applications open Application and documentation deadline

-If you miss the deadline to apply for a Letter of Permission, you can apply for post-admission transfer credit (without a Letter of Permission) after you complete the course(s).
+If you miss the deadline to apply for an LoP, you can apply for post-admission transfer credit (without a Letter of Permission) after you complete the course(s). ).
+Transfer credit is not guaranteed if your courses have not been assessed prior to commencing your studies at the host institution.

 You will have to submit separate applications for the Fall term, the Winter term and the Summer session.
 If you are planning to take courses that start in September and end in April, include these courses in your Fall term application.
 You should only apply for a Letter of Permission for one Canadian university per term or session.